Texas Gov. Abbott bans mask mandates from public schools, local governments

 "We can continue to mitigate COVID-19 while defending Texans’ liberty to choose whether or not they mask up," the governor added.

 The order allows public schools in Texas to continue requiring masks for students until June 4, after the school year ends.
-After June 4, students, faculty, parents or school visitors will be required to wear facial coverings.
+After June 4, students, faculty, parents or school visitors can't be required to wear facial coverings.

 Additionally, starting May 21, any local governments or officials that try to impose a mask mandate or "a limitation inconsistent or conflicting" with Abbott’s new executive order will face a $1,000 fine.